jdslabs/xmos_dfu/windows/README.md

 - Upgrade firmware through core.jdslabs.com using a macOS or Linux system.
 - Reach out to jdslabs.com/support and we will replace the flash IC for you.
 We'll cover shipping both ways.
-- Use this tool, which uses `libusb` instead of `WinUSB.
+- Use this tool, which uses `libusb` instead of `WinUSB`.
 This may or may not help.

 ## Dependencies